 The Dream Team

 When whole teams are engaged, the rewards to the organization are inarguable.
-According to the Gallup research, “Engaged teams show 24% to 59% less turnover, 10% higher customer ratings, 21% greater profitability, 17% higher productivity, 28% less shrinkage, 70% fewer safety incidents, and 41% less absenteeism.”
+According to Gallup research, “engaged teams show 24% to 59% less turnover, 10% higher customer ratings, 21% greater profitability, 17% higher productivity, 28% less shrinkage, 70% fewer safety incidents, and 41% less absenteeism.”

-While there are any number of factors that go into fostering engagement among employees and teams – factors that may vary depending on company size, industry, and location – three crucial components include a company culture of empowerment, appropriate management training, and tools that facilitate employee collaboration.
+While there are any number of factors that go into fostering engagement among employees and teams – factors that may vary depending on company size, industry, and location – three of the most crucial components are:

 Company culture sets the stage for employee engagement.
 A company culture of empowerment is one that not only values but expects creative thinking, enthusiasm, and initiative from its employees.
 It’s one that encourages innovation, project ownership, and active participation – and articulates those values on a regular basis at every level of the organization.

-Finally, the right knowledge management solution can allow employees to collaborate and communicate with minimum friction, helping them find, analyze, and share the information they need at the exact moment they need it.
+Finally, the right knowledge management solution allows employees to collaborate and communicate with minimal friction, helping them find, analyze, and share the information they need at the exact moment they need it.
 Streamlining these critical day-to-day activities removes technological barriers to employee engagement, equipping managers and their employees with the tools to be successful – and empowering whole teams to live out the company’s cultural values.

 A Positive Impact